quicwg/base-drafts/draft-ietf-quic-transport.md

 frame as a connection error of type PROTOCOL_VIOLATION.

 Transmission errors, timeouts and retransmissions might cause the same NEW_CONNECTION_ID frame to be received multiple times.
-Additional transmissions MUST be ignored and MUST NOT cause a connection error.
+Receipt of the same frame multiple times MUST NOT be treated as a connection error.

 If an endpoint receives a NEW_CONNECTION_ID frame that repeats the same connection ID as a previous NEW_CONNECTION_ID frame but with a different